-A vaccine reaction is an individual's response to the inherent properties of the vaccine, even when the vaccine has been prepared, handled and administered correctly.
-From the 5 causes for AEFI from the previous page, vaccine reactions comprise vaccine product-related reactions and vaccine quality defect-related reactions.
+A vaccine reaction can be an individual’s response to the inherent properties of the vaccine, even when the vaccine has been prepared, handled and administered correctly (vaccine product-related reactions).
+It can also be due to a defect in a vaccine (or its administration device) that occurred during the manufacturing process (quality defect-related reactions).

-Vaccine reactions can be classified into two groups:
+Vaccine reactions can be classified according to their severity into two groups:

 - Usually occur within a few hours of injection.

 - Resolve after short period of time and pose little danger.

 - LocalLocal (or localized)Restricted or limited to a specific body part or region. (includes pain, swelling or redness at the site of injection).

 - SystemicSystemicRelating to a system, or affecting the entire body or an entire organism (e.g., fever). (includes fever, malaise, muscle pain, headache or loss of appetite).

 Severe reactions is a term including serious reactions but also including other severe reactions.

 - Usually do not result in long-term problems.

 - Include seizuresSeizureUncontrolled electrical activity in the brain, resulting in convulsion, physical signs, thought disturbances, or a combination of symptoms. and allergic reactions caused by the body's reaction to a particular component in a vaccine.